uchicago-capp-30320/ShoulderToShoulder/README.md

 ## Repository Contents

-#### `frontend/s2s`
+#### `frontend`
 Directory with our web application's frontend development, which is created to display information and interact with users.
 Our frontend employs Angular.

-#### `backend/ShoulderToShoulder`
+#### `backend/shoulder`
 Directory with our web application's backend development.
-Our backend employs Django with a posgress database.
+Our backend employs Django with an AWS posgress database.
 The database contains account information, user data, and event data.
-The backend development team manages the database, as well as the API endpoints between the database and frontend.
+The backend development team manages the database, the API endpoints, and involves a machine learning component.

-#### `backend/ml`
+#### `backend/shoulder/ml`
 Directory which contains our web application's machine learning development.
 Machine learning is used by our application to provide users with recommendations for events to attend.

 To generate user recommendations, we employ a deep factorization machine (DeepFM).
 A DeepFM